 In 2008, the then-CEO of Google, Eric Schmidt, made a notable statement, referring to the Internet as a “cesspool” and emphasizing the role of brands as a solution to this issue.
 Schmidt argued that brands serve as a means to navigate through the overwhelming amount of online content.

-Shortly thereafter, Google launched another update called Caffeine, which focused on enhancing the speed and efficiency of its indexing process.
-Caffeine introduced a next-generation search architecture, designed to provide faster and more accurate results while crawling a larger portion of the web.
+Shortly thereafter, Google released another update, Caffeine, which placed a greater emphasis on speeding up and streamlining its indexing process.
+Caffeine was a next-generation search architecture designed to provide faster and more accurate results while crawling a larger portion of the web.

 Bing and The Search Alliance